lowRISC/opentitan/hw/top_earlgrey/_index.md

 Main configuration for Top Earlgrey is in `data/top_earlgrey.hjson`.
 The users need to specify the list of peripherals, memories, crossbars, and the interrupts in the configuration file.
-The tool then reads relavant information from the each peripheral blocks' configuration.
+The tool then reads relevant information from the each peripheral blocks' configuration.
 For instance, if `uart` module is used, the tool reads `hw/ip/uart/data/uart{_reg}.hjson` and parses the information such as input/output, the size of its register space, and interrupts.

-For the memories, the tool utilizes the `type` and instantiates relavant modules including the converter from TL-UL interface to the native interfaces (SRAM, ROM, eFlash).
+For the memories, the tool utilizes the `type` and instantiates relevant modules including the converter from TL-UL interface to the native interfaces (SRAM, ROM, eFlash).
 The user only needs to describe the base address and the memory size.